 In March 2016, we received news of £4.2 million in confirmed funding from Heritage Lottery Fund and Creative Scotland.
-After years of dreaming, scheming, battling, planning and persuading, we are finally able to take forward our vision for the future, with just £1 million left to raise.
+After years of dreaming, scheming, battling, planning and persuading, we are finally able to take forward our vision for the future.
 The building was so nearly lost, and this investment gives hope that Scotland and Europe will gain a new cultural centre worthy of the optimism and ambition that created St Peter’s Seminary exactly 50 years ago.

 For further information, please visit the Kilmahew / St Peter’s artwork page.